funkybooboo/insighthub/docs/client-user-flows.md

 **User Action**: User clicks "Delete" button on the Workspace Details page, confirms deletion in the dialog.

 **Client-Side Flow**:
 *   **UI State**: Delete Confirmation dialog opens.
-"Delete Workspace" button disabled during deletion.
+"Delete" button disabled during deletion.
 *   **Redux Actions**:
     *   `statusSlice.updateWorkspaceStatus` dispatched immediately with `status: 'deleting'` for the specific workspace.
     *   `workspaceSlice.removeWorkspace` is implicitly triggered by a `useEffect` in `WorkspaceDetailPage.tsx` when the workspace's status transitions from `deleting` to `ready` (signaling backend completion) and `isWorkspaceBeingDeleted` is true.